PaulBraetz/AutoForm/README.md

 AutoForm is a model-driven UI control (input component) generation tool for .Net.
 Its aim is to decouple UI controls from each other.

-Similar to dependency injection, using controls managed by AutoForm forces decoupling from implementations, so callers need only know the model for which they require a control.
+Using controls managed by AutoForm forces decoupling from implementations, so callers need only know the model for which they require a control.